Sir Herbert Leon Academy: Academic standards

-Extracurricular activities

-The academy trained 350 pupils in British Heart Foundation resuscitation training

-The academy introduced an art exhibition to sell off pupils GCSE art work.
-The academy was predicting top grades prior to the summer 2015 exam results and students work was highly praised.
-In 2012 the school introduced a biomass heating system which improved the green footprint of the school.

 Sponsor support for the Academy

 Academies Enterprise Trust support for academies at the local level is led by the AET Regional Director of Education (known as a RDE).
 The 2014 OFSTED report about AET explained that ‘some academy leaders said that there was too much variability in the support and challenge offered by Regional Directors employed by AET.'.

 Since 2013 the AET Regional Director of Education at Sir Herbert Leon Academy has been Richard Bassett.
 He was also a member of the Management Board in 2014 and 2015, which replaced the previous Governing Body.
 Since 2014, the Chair of the Management board raising standards at Sir Leon Academy has been Louise Soden.